-Even if the manufacturer indicates that the unit has a quiet operation, users have mentioned the exact opposite.
+Even if the manufacturer indicates that the toilet has a quiet operation, users have mentioned the exact opposite.
 That is to say, this can be really loud, specifically when the pump is activated.

 Moving on, the installation process is pretty straightforward.
 As for the design, it is standard, as the toilet is easy to maintain.